ssaishou/vps-ssh-setup/README.md

   editing distro-shipped unit files.
 - Port-change flow keeps the existing SSH session open and offers an in-script rollback.
-- Disabling password auth is gated on real key presence — you cannot accidentally lock yourself out by running step 3 first.
+- Disabling password auth is gated on real key presence and effective `sshd -T` verification.
+- Removing a public key restores password login first and asks you to test password login from another terminal before deleting the key.

 ### What the script does NOT do